 Supplementing with B’s can be a solid way to meet this need, and having them all in one complex can really simplify things.
 Today we’ll look at how to choose the best vitamin B-complex along with benefits, signs of deficiency, and why certain diets, lifestyles and life stages may create more risk for deficiency, and the best forms for optimal delivery and absorption.

-B vitamins play an important role in the body and work not only individually but also collectively to encourage cell growth and division, regulate nervous, immune, and digestive system, assist in energy production, support metabolism, promote red blood cell formation, and reduce risk of serious birth defects of the spine and brain.
+B vitamins play an important role in the body and work not only individually, but also collectively to encourage cell growth and division, regulate nervous system, immune system, digestive system, assist in energy production, support metabolism, promote red blood cell formation, and reduce risk of serious birth defects of the spine and brain.

 Overall, the benefits of healthy vitamin B levels include increased energy, more stable moods, healthier eyes, skin, and hair, and less risk of fatigue, anemia, infection, and serious birth defects.